We hope this answers many of the questions you have about your child starting at Wherwell School.

 There is a school newsletter every Friday which is sent out in the children’s bookbags.
 Sometimes there are letters on other days too – so it is useful to check your child’s bag every day.
 In addition, where possible, letters to parents will also be sent by e.mail if we have an e.mail address for you.
 We also subscribe to a text messaging service which means that urgent messages and reminders will be sent as a text to your mobile phone.

-What if I need after-school care for my child?
+What if I need out of school hours care for my child?

 What happens at the end of the day?

 If your child is being collected by someone other than yourself please let the class teacher and/or the office know.
-Children from Classes 1, 2, 3 and 4 will only be released into the playground when the teacher has spotted the adult that is collecting them.
-The children in Class 5 will be let out into the playground by themselves but they are not allowed to leave the school playground on their own, under any circumstances, without written permission from their parents.
+Children from Robins, Puffins, Starlings, Kingfishers and Sparrowhawks will only be released into the playground when the teacher has spotted the adult that is collecting them.
+The children in Housemartins will be let out into the playground by themselves but they are not allowed to leave the school playground on their own, under any circumstances, without written permission from their parents.

 If your child is signed up for any after school club and, for some reason, is not attending on a particular evening, please inform either the club leader, the class teacher or the office, so that we know that they're safely where they should be.